Wednesday, December 18, 2024

 Tuesday, December 17, 2024

-December 17th - Being honest with reality - your true self
+December 17th - Being honest - our truer selves

 The story...

-I was one of the youngest kids in my first-grade class and I grew in stature a little slower than most kids.
-I hoped to be tall, like both of my parent's younger brothers, yet it seemed like it wasn't going to happen for me.
+I was one of the youngest kids in my first-grade class and I grew, in stature, a little slower than most kids.
+I hoped to be tall, like both of my parent's younger brothers; yet, it seemed like tall wasn't going to happen for me.
 Unexpectedly, I grew to over six-foot during high school and throughout my freshman year of college too.
 My physical height seemed to effect my identity.
 Shorter people let me know that I was lucky to be respected "merely" for my exceptional height.

 Everybody loves Raymond - Robby

-Currently, my physical height is shrinking along with the flattening spinal discs.
-I might grow in height again if my surgeon fuses more discs together by jacking up my spine with metal rods like they did in November, 2009.
-If they do, I'll be a bit taller; yet, now I'm not so naive to think that my identity will change.
-I've better learned who I am throughout my life and I'm okay with me along with my many defects too.
-I like me best when I'm walking with, and enjoying, "we" and isolating less.
+My physical height shrunk along with my flattening spinal discs.
+I might grow in height if my surgeon fuses more discs together by fusing my spine with metal rods like they did L4/L5 on December 3rd, 2009.
+If they do, I'll be a bit taller; yet, I'm not so naive to think that my identity will change.
+I've better learned who I am and I'm okayer with me and my defects too.

-Our true selves are likely the ones that we'll work out throughout all eternity as opposed to the changing self who adapts to his current needs, capabilities, situations, environments, rule sets, groups, and the opinions of others.
-I'm so thankful that the Word of God says that I'm "far" better off aligned and positioned with "That Than Which There Is No Greater."
+Our true selves are likely the ones that we'll work out throughout all eternity as opposed to the changing self who adapts to current needs, capabilities, situations, environments, rule sets, groups, and the opinions of others.
+I'm so thankful that the Word of God reveals that I'm "far" better off aligned and positioned with "That Than Which There Is No Greater."

-The only church in town will share news of our true identity, for this life and for all eternity too.
+The only church in town will share news of our true identity for this life and for all eternity too.
 Yes, our true identity can be found in the Son of God, our Lord and Savior, Jesus the Christ.
 They'll read the scriptures and trust in the unseen realities that can be worked out in both this life and the eternal one to come - the "real" good life.

 Just for today...